haugstrup/TournamentUtils/README.md

 ## ArenaSelector
 Pretty naive arena selector.
 Input an array of arenas and the amount of times each have been played and an array of available arenas (each arena must be an object that implements a `getArenaId` method).
 The selector will pick a random arena that hasn't been played before or failing that the least played arena of the available ones.
 Example in `example/ArenaSelector`.

+## BalancedArena
+A random-optimized arena pairing.
+Given a list of player pairings and a list of how often they have played each arena it will try any number of random combinations (1000 iterations is default) and present the most balanced selection of arenas (i.e. players are playing arenas they have played the least).
+You can also specify how many arenas to pick for each group.
+Example in `example/BalancedArena`.

 ## Simple pairing classes

 See detailed descriptions of these pairing systems at: [http://senseis.xmp.net/?GroupPairing](http://senseis.xmp.net/?GroupPairing)